Nahargarh Fort: History

 Built mainly in 1734 by Maharaja Sawai Jai Singh, the king of Jaipur, the fort was constructed as a place of retreat on the summit of the ridge above the city.
 Walls extended over the surrounding hills, forming fortifications that connected this fort to Jaigarh, the fort above the old capital of Amber.
-Though the fort never came under attack during the course of its history, it did see some historical events, notably, the treaties with the Maratha forces who warred with Jaipur in the 18th century.
-During the Indian Mutiny of 1857, the Europeans of the region, including the British Resident's wife, were moved to Nahargarh fort by the king of Jaipur, Sawai Ram Singh, for their protection.
+Though the fort never came under attack during its history, it did see some historical events, notably, including treaties with the Maratha forces who warred with Jaipur in the 18th century.
+During the Indian Mutiny of 1857, the Europeans of the region, including the British Resident's wife, were moved to Nahargarh fort by Sawai Ram Singh, the king of Jaipur, for their protection.

 The fort was extended in 1868, during the reign of Sawai Ram Singh.
-In 1883-92, a range of palaces was built at Nahargarh by Dirgh Patel at a cost of nearly three and a half lakh rupees.
+In 1883–92, a range of palaces was built at Nahargarh by Dirgh Patel at a cost of nearly three and a half lakh rupees.
 The Madhavendra Bhawan, built by Sawai Madho Singh had suites for the queens of Jaipur and at the head was a suite for the king himself.
 The rooms are linked by corridors and still have some delicate frescoes.
 Nahargarh was also a hunting residence of the Maharajas.

 Until April 1944, the Jaipur State government used for its official purposes solar time read from the Samrat Yantra in the Jantar Mantar Observatory, with a gun fired from Nahargarh Fort as the time signal.

-Some scenes in the movies Rang De Basanti, Shuddh Desi Romance and Sonar Kella were shot at Nahargarh Fort.
+Some scenes in the films Rang De Basanti, Shuddh Desi Romance and Sonar Kella were shot at Nahargarh Fort.

 Visitation

 The ticket for the historical fort of Nahargarh costs ₹52 for Indian nationals.
-For foreign tourists, the cost goes up to ₹200.
+For foreign tourists, the cost goes up to ₹600.
 Students enjoy discounted prices.
 For foreign students, the ticket costs ₹50, and ₹22 for Indian students.

-Nahargarh fort is open from 10:00 and the gates of the fort closes in the evening at 17.30 The visitors are not advised to stay any later than that because the fort is surrounded by dense deciduous forest.
+Nahargarh Fort is open from 10:00, and the gates of the fort closes in the evening at 21.30 The visitors are not advised to stay any later than that because the fort is surrounded by dense deciduous forest.
 The forest is part of Nahargarh Biological Park and home to many wild animals.